-- You will have a TO email address for each additional campus you are taking classes from.
-These addresses will be tied to a single mailbox, so all email sent to these addresses will end up in one mailbox account.
+- You have a TO email address for each additional campus you are taking classes from.
+These addresses are tied to a single mailbox, so all email sent to these addresses will end up in one mailbox account.

 - For example, if UND is your home campus and you are taking a course from BSC, messages sent to email@example.com and to firstname.lastname@example.org will arrive in one email box.

 - If you are taking classes at any of the campuses that are not part of this project (Mayville State University, Minot State University, North Dakota State University, or Valley City State University), you will need to maintain separate email accounts because these campuses have their own email systems.